Aspen-AI/LLMTest_NeedleInAHaystack/AWARITY_README.md

 rather than the global equivalent

-npm install -g @awarity/awareness npm install -g @awar
+npm install -g @awarity/awareness npm install -g @awarity/avalanche

+"location of npm's installed files can be determined by for local: \"npm -ls\" or global: \"npm -ls -g\""

 ```

-location of npm's installed files can be determined by for local: "npm -ls" or global: "npm -ls -g"
+---

 1. You must be a member of the Awarity NPM organization first.
 Create an NPM account, if necessary, and ping Steve for access.
 2. Once you have access, create a classic NPM access token here: https://www.npmjs.com/settings/[YOUR_NPM_USERNAME]/tokens.